postfix: value of strict_mime_encoding_domain parameter

 Duck, what do you think about using the default value for the @strict_mime_encoding_domain ?

-Updated by Marc Dequènes over 3 years ago
+Updated by Marc Dequènes almost 4 years ago

 I hate poorly written softwares.
 But I guess you're right we should be conservative in what you send, be liberal in what you accept.